STARTUP NAME – 10 NAME YOUR STARTUP STEPS

 Step 1: Start with a Pad of Paper

 Write down every name that pops into your head, no matter how crazy or long.
-Don’t worry about if the name is already in use by another.
-You are in the Idea Stage of your company life-cycle.
-There are no bad ideas.
+Don’t worry if someone else is already using the name.
+You are in the idea stage of your company’s life cycle.
+There are good ideas.
 Plan on spending 1-2 hours just writing down names.
 If you’re working with a team, get everyone together.
 Have one of you play the scribe.
-Don’t verbally judge any idea from anyone.
-Just write it down.
-After 1-2 hours, STOP!
+Please don’t judge anyone’s ideas verbally.
+Could you write it down?
+After 1-2 hours, stop!

 Step 2: Identify Names Relevant to Your Product

-Now go through the list of potential Startup Name choices and scratch through any names that are NOT relevant names to your end product.
-So, if you’re making a piece of wine hardware, scratch through all names that are not related to the wine industry or the product’s function.
+Now, you can go through the list of potential startup name choices and scratch through any names irrelevant to your end product.
+So, if you’re making a piece of wine hardware, cross-reference all names unrelated to the wine industry or the product’s function.
 Why?
 Good question.
-If you’re looking for a company, who can dry clean your clothes, “dry cleaner” being part of the name is likely to help you find it.
-If you’re a restaurant and serve seafood, like Red Lobster, you’re instantly going to recognize it as a seafood restaurant.
+If you’re looking for a company that can dry clean your clothes, “dry cleaner” being part of the name is likely to help you find it.
+If you’re a restaurant serving seafood, like Red Lobster, you will instantly recognize it as a seafood restaurant.

 Step 3: Pick Easy to Say & Remember Names

-We’ve all the weird names out there.
-Take the startup URL yslx.com for example.
+We’ve got all the weird names out there.
+Take the startup URL, yslx.com, for example.
 How do you pronounce it in English?
 I have no idea.
-There’s no trick I can think of to remember it either.
-I have no clue what they do by looking at the name.
+I need help remembering it, too.
+I am still trying to determine their actions by looking at their names.
 Do you?
-Maybe it means something in a non-English language.
-Whatever language that might be, if that’s the only market you’re selling to – great!
+It may mean something in a non-English language.
+Whatever language that might be, if that’s the only market you’re selling to, great!
 If you want to sell your product in an English-speaking language, I recommend choosing another company name.

 Step 4: Choose Shorter Name

-Yes, you could name your startup ‘Far North Yosemite California Custom Wine Racks.’
-Kind of a mouthful, isn’t it?
-It is also highly demographic isolating for potential sales.
+You could name your startup ‘Far North Yosemite California Custom Wine Racks.’
+It’s a mouthful.
+It is also highly demographically isolated for potential sales.
 Are you willing to sell to folks in Tampa, Florida?
 Yes?
 Those who live in Florida might think California is too far away to buy a wine rack.
 Instead, choosing “Custom Wine Racks” (if available) is shorter and removes any geographical information that could limit sales.

 Step 5: Check to See if the Name is Trademarked